-It comes with a Pentair Scan and Service Application which means you can look up a detailed configuration, troubleshooting manual, what spare parts you might need, and technical documentation all from an app.
+It comes with a Pentair Scan and Service Application, which means you can look up a detailed configuration, troubleshooting manual, what spare parts you might need, and technical documentation all from an app.

 This is a comprehensive whole-house water filter which removes all major contaminant and is fairly easy to install and maintain.

-The water will first flow through a carbon block then through a multi-stage KDF filter and finally through a sediment filter.
-When combined such as in this system, these filter media are extremely effective.
+The water will first flow through a carbon block, then through a multi-stage KDF filter, and finally through a sediment filter.
+When combined, such as in this system, these filter media are extremely effective.

 The filters and everything needed for installation is included in the kit.
-Switching out the cartridges can be a bit of a hassle and they only last 20,000 gallons.
+Switching out the cartridges can be a bit of a hassle, and they only last 20,000 gallons.
 For a family of four, this could mean replacing them every three to six months.

-9.Replacement for 3-Stage Whole House Water Filtration System
+10.Replacement For 3-Stage Whole House Iron Water System

 If you already have a 3-stage whole-house system in place, these replacement filters will fit in all 20-inch by 4½-inch systems.